therkildsen-lab/data-processing/README.md

 ## Location of this repository

 If you are working on the Therkildsen lab server, this GitHub repository is located at `/workdir/data-processing/`.
-Otherwise, clone this repo to the machine that you are working.
+Otherwise, clone this repo to the machine on which you are working.

 ## Before you start

-### Create a project directory
+#### Create a project directory

 As a first step, you should create a project directory (referred to as `BASEDIR` in certain scripts), with the following subdirectories: